daniel-hocking/9331-Network-Assig/README.md

     python receiver.py [receiver_port] [file_name_out]

-The using a separate terminal window run the following command (this can take place on another computer):
+Then using a separate terminal window run the following command (this can take place on another computer):

     python sender.py [receiver_host_ip] [receiver_port] [file_name_in]